fluxcd/community/community-roles.md

 - [fluxcd org](https://github.com/fluxcd): The organization under which all of Flux's activity on GitHub is captured.
 - [@fluxcd/flux2-maintainers](https://github.com/orgs/fluxcd/teams/flux2-maintainers): The team comprised of all maintainers of Flux v2 components.
-- [@fluxcd/maintainers](https://github.com/orgs/fluxcd/teams/maintainers): The team comprised of all maintainers of the various projects in the FluxCD organisation: Flux v1, Flux v2, Flagger, GitOps Toolkit, etc.
+- [@fluxcd/maintainers](https://github.com/orgs/fluxcd/teams/maintainers): The team comprised of all maintainers of the various projects in the FluxCD organisation: Flux v1, Flux v2, Flagger, GitOps Toolkit, website and community repos, etc.

 ### Community Member